 - 1. How do characteristics of perpetrators differ for violent and nonviolent offenses? - 2.
 How has political extremism in the United States changed over time? - 3.
 Are some types of ideologies more violent than others? - 4.
-Which criminological theories best explain why some individuals engage in violent extremism? - 5.
+Which criminological theory or theories best explain why some individuals engage in violent extremism? - 5.
 Based on your analysis, what policies are most likely to be effective in countering violent extremism in the United States? - 3.
-TERM PAPERS-Term papers on either your GTD analysis or your PIRUS analysis should address the same kinds of issues that you summarize in your power point presentation-although you should be able to go into more details in the term paper.
+CLASSROOM SIMULATION.
+In the aftermath of a fictional terrorist attack in Washington, DC, the President has established a Commission to examine the way the attack was handled by policy makers.
+You will each be asked to help organize the Blue Ribbon Commission that was formed in the aftermath of the attack.
+As the Commission gets ready to hold its first hearing, you will work closely with your team members and the rest of the participants to negotiate important issues including the agenda and a list of witnesses. - 4.
+TERM PAPERS.
+Term papers on either your GTD analysis or your PIRUS analysis should address the same kinds of issues that you summarize in your power point presentation--although you will be able to go into more details in the term paper.